lupi-org-br/lupinho/README.md

 ## 📖 Lua API

-Games are written in `src/script.lua`.
+Games are written in Lua.
 Your script should define the `update()` function, which is called every frame (60 times per second).

 ### `update()`
 Called every frame.
 Update your game logic and draw here.